ccroft6/Machine_Learning_Trading_Bot/README.md

 ![7-Month Offset Plot](./Images/7_month_plot.png)

 * **Adjusting the SMA windows:** The SMA fast, short window was increased from 4 to 6, and the SMA slow, long window was increased from 100 to 140.
 Other window adjustments were attempted (i.e., 4;150, 6;100, 10;200, 8;180, 12;300), but a short window of 6 and a long window of 140 provided the best improvement.
 It improved the accuracy by 1% (from 55% to 56%).
 It also improved the precision of the "-1" class by 5% (from 43% to 48%).
+However, the recall for the "-1" class decreased from 4% to 3%, compared to the baseline classification report.
+The algorithm is still better at predicting the "1" class compared to the "-1" class.
+Looking at the plot, the strategy returns rise above the actual returns near the end of 2018, and they remain above to the beginning of 2021.
+At the end of the data (beginning of 2021), the strategy returns are above the actual returns by a little over 10%.

 Increase Windows Report